spacebase/spacebasenz/README.md

 Run exactly this terminus command:

-`terminus build:project:create --stability dev spacebase/spacebasepantheon $SITENAME 2>&1 | tee terminiuslog.txt`
+`terminus build:project:create --stability dev spacebase/spacebasepantheon $SITENAME 2>&1 | tee terminuslog.txt`

+[ Note: We can hack the terminus program to keep the git history.
+Get the version of terminus stephen is using, then add `--preserve-local-repository`to above command.
+Solution is still under consideration.]

 That command should do a lot: